FionaOkafor/arduino-elevator/README.md

-The idea is to add some fun and excitement to a mundane moment of the day.
+The idea is to add some fun and excitement to a mundane part of the day.
 A motion sensor detects when someone enters the elevator, the lights turn on with a light display and the sound comes on.

 ![](header.png)